Frequently asked questions

 Is medical equipment allowed on buses for individuals with disabilities?

-(h) The entity shall not prohibit an individual with a disability from traveling with a respirator or portable oxygen supply, consistent with applicable Department of Transportation rules on the transportation of hazardous materials (49 CFR subtitle B, chapter 1, subchapter C).
+Per part 37.167 (h) of the us code title 49, respirators or portable oxygen equipment is permitted: (h) the entity shall not prohibit an individual with a disability from traveling with a respirator or portable oxygen supply, consistent with applicable department of transportation rules on the transportation of hazardous materials (49 cfr subtitle b, chapter 1, subchapter c).

 Drivers reserve the right to detour in order to go to an emergency or law enforcement facility when conditions warrant.
 Drivers may also detour due to road conditions.